 Support groups, behavioral therapies, and individual therapy work in harmony to unravel the tangle of thoughts, emotions, and feelings that you have been experiencing.
 The connection with our therapists becomes one of the most powerful healing relationships many have experienced.

-Our program takes full advantage of the beautiful location – we include Tai Chi, Yoga and the Gym.
-We also offer art therapy, Music and meditation therapy.
+Our program takes full advantage of our beautiful location – we provide instructors for Tai Chi, Yoga and provide access to a fully functioning gym.
+We also offer art therapy, music and meditation therapy.
 These modalities are an important adjunct to our recovery community including group and individual therapies as they help create self-awareness, reduce impulsivity, improve focus and attention and develop problem-solving skills.
 Additionally, experiential therapies have an important effect on brain chemistry.
 This includes mood-enhancing benefits that can be very helpful with mental health treatment like depressive and anxiety disorders, as well as learning a healthier mode of expression.
-They also help to increase the motivation to be an active participant in our rehab programs, attend treatment, and at the same time part of your life, which is the most necessary skill for a successful recovery.
+They also help to increase the motivation to be an active participant in our rehab programs, attend treatment, and at the same time enhance your life, which are necessary components for a successful recovery.

 Mind/Body Integrative Therapies

-Integrative therapies combine cognitive, behavioural, and physiological systems so that the “whole person” is treated and not just your symptoms as “problems to be solved”.
-Somatic Experiencing, EMDR, equine therapy, outdoor adventure therapy, massage, and acupuncture, along with other integrative therapies are not adjunct treatments; each is a critical part of the clinical program.
+Integrative therapies combine cognitive, behavioural, and physiological systems so that the “whole person,” is treated and not just your symptoms.
+Somatic experiencing, EMDR, equine therapy, outdoor adventure therapy, massage, and acupuncture, along with other integrative therapies are not adjunct treatments; each is a critical part of the clinical program.

 TAKE THE FIRST STEP TO TRUE HEALING.

-Concurrent disorders describes a condition in which a person has both a mental illness and a substance use problem.
-This term is a general one and refers to a wide range of mental illnesses and substance use disorders.
-For example, someone living with schizophrenia who also engages problematic cannabis use has a concurrent disorder, as does an individual who lives with chronic depression and who also engages in problematic alcohol use.
-Treatment approaches for each case could be quite different.
+Concurrent disorders describe a condition in which a person has both a mental illness and a substance use problem.
+This term is a general one, and refers to a wide range of mental illnesses and substance use disorders.
+For example, someone living with schizophrenia who also engages in problematic cannabis use has a concurrent disorder, as does an individual who lives with chronic depression and engages in problematic alcohol use.
+Treatment approaches for each case are subject to vary.

 Another term for concurrent disorder is comorbidity.
 In the United States, the terms dual diagnosis, dual disorder, or mentally ill chemical abuser are used to refer to concurrent disorder.1 In Canada, dual diagnosis usually refers to someone with a mental disorder and a co-occurring developmental disability.
 (For more information, see Dual Diagnosis.)

-What is known conclusively, however, is that people with mental illness have much higher rates of addiction than people in the general population.
+What is known conclusively is that people with mental illness have much higher rates of addiction than people in the general population.
 Similarly, individuals with addiction have much higher rates of mental illness than people in the general population.
 One large US study found that approximately a third of people with a mental or alcohol disorder had a concurrent disorder, and half of the people with drug problems had a mental disorder.
-A smaller study in Edmonton, Alberta had similar findings.
+A smaller study in Edmonton, Alberta had similar findings which revealed the same type of results.
 In this study, almost a third of mentally ill individuals also had a substance use problem, almost a third of those with alcohol dependency also had a psychiatric diagnosis, and among illicit drug users, almost half had a mental illness.3